beaumahadev/thermalComfortCalculator/README.md

 it is more useful to consider whether or not people will be satisfied.
 Fanger developed another equation to relate the PMV to the Predicted Percentage of Dissatisfied (PPD).
 ```

+So far there is only one test, in the testCalculateComfort file.